No one likes to be compared and probably will not be making it easy for you to do so.

 Share on:

-Program lending, also known as policy-based lending or formula-based lending or checklist lending, involves providing loans based on criteria or guidelines set by the lender to help their credit officers to make quick decisions and process large amounts of enquiries.
+Program lending, also known as policy-based lending or formula-based lending or checklist lending, involves providing loans based on criteria or guidelines set by the lender to help their credit officers make quick decisions and process large amounts of enquiries.

 Discretionary lending allows for a more flexible and tailored approach to lending, considering the unique needs and characteristics of each borrower.

-It often requires more extensive evaluation, research and analysis by the lender to assess the borrower's creditworthiness, risk and other qualitative factors such as the borrower's business strategies and competition landscape.
-Because of the high manpower and therefore cost required to even evaluate such loans and craft a proposal/s, they are usually reserved for very high quantum loans taken by large companies.
-Discretionary lending also often involves lengthy proposals with more than just quantum or interest but many other terms and conditions for the borrower to consider.
+It, therefore, requires extensive evaluation, research and analysis by the lender to assess the borrower's creditworthiness, risk and other qualitative factors such as the borrower's business strategies and competition landscape.
+Because of the high manpower and cost required to evaluate and craft a proposal/s, they are usually reserved for very high quantum loans taken by large companies or high-networth individuals.

 Share on:

-Property/Land Sales Proceed Advancement Loan is an advancement of your sales proceed or loan disbursement, which as it will only be completed/disbursed much later - but as you need cashflow immediately for example your business - can be considered when you have an exercised OTP from a buyer or say during an en-bloc sale, or a letter of offer for the refinancing/new loan of the property/land, from another financial institute.
-For the latter, please note some banks may specifically state in their agreement that is not allowed.
+Property/Land Sales Proceed Advancement Loan is an advancement of your sales proceed or loan disbursement, which as it will only be completed/disbursed much later - but as you need cashflow immediately for example your business - can be considered when you have

 Share on: